jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: A healthy (non-colorblind) human eye can distinguish between 500 shades of gray.
+⚡<!-- FUNFACT --> Fun fact: An ostrich’s eye is bigger than its brain.

 </div>